 Also bring a printed defect library with photo examples.
 When everyone agrees what “orange peel” looks like, you stop arguing and start fixing.

 Workmanship issues are the ones that make you mutter, “How did this leave the factory?”
+Don’t rush this section — ten seconds per chair can save you hundreds of service calls.

-Hotels clean often.
-A finish that can’t handle gentle cleaning will age badly, and it will age fast.
+Finish is where most arguments happen, because it feels subjective.
+Make it objective.
+Hotels clean often — a finish that can’t handle gentle cleaning will age badly, and it will age fast.

 Finish quality plays a major role in guest perception, especially in restaurant and café areas within hotels.

 Hardware failures cause constant guestroom complaints.
 Drawers that stick.
 Doors that slam.
 Locks that don’t align.
+Do repeated cycles — open-close tests expose weak installs that a single visual check will never catch.

 Guests remember uncomfortable seating.
 They also remember stains, puckered seams, and sagging cushions.
+Comfort is not only numbers — it’s the guest’s first impression.

 Fire requirements vary by location and product type.
 Still, your checklist should always ask for clear documentation.